petershin/liferay-learn/docs/dxp/latest/en/site-building/personalizing-site-experience/segmentation/segments-admin-settings.md

 ![View and configure Analytics Cloud Segments settings under System and Instance settings.](./segments-admin-settings/images/01.png)

-**Anonymous User Segments Cache Expiration Time** – You can add anonymous users to Segments based on their behavior.
-This field defines the time (in seconds) after which the Segment cache for these users expires.
+**Anonymous User Segments Cache Expiration Time** – You can add anonymous users to segments based on their behavior.
+This field defines the time (in seconds) after which the segment cache for these users expires.

 **Interest Terms Cache Expiration Time** – This defines the time (in seconds) after which the Interests cache expires.
-Read Understanding Interests for more information.
+Read [Understanding Interests](https://learn.liferay.com/analytics-cloud/latest/en/workspace-data/definitions/managing-interest-topics.html#understanding-interests)   for more information.

 **Update Interval** – This defines the interval (in minutes) at which you get updates from segments in Analytics Cloud.